snekky-studios/scream_jam_2025/README.md

 We need someone with your skillset to examine them.
 Tell us what you see.

 ## After 3rd Picture
-Creatures and demons, hidden from plain view.
+Creatures, or demons, hidden from plain view.
 Where did they come from?
 How did they choose this place?